 How to Warm Up Your Lower Back Before Training

 Your lower back is made up of a few smaller muscles, so you want to drive blood to the area and get your lower back working in tandem with your core before moving on to more strenuous training.
 Coincidently, a few exercises that get the lower back ready for action are warm-up exercises you should be doing regularly.
 Exercises like front planks, hip extensions, bird dogs, and superman train the smaller stabilizing muscles to get ready for larger heavier compound exercises.

 Performing front planks for 30-60 seconds and performing the other exercises mentioned for 10-15 reps works well.
 Do this series of exercises one to two times through.

 More Lower Back Training Tips

-Now that you have a handle on the best lower back exercises to strengthen your lumbar region, you can also check out these other helpful back training articles for strength, power, and fitness athletes.
+Now that you have a handle on the best lower back exercises to strengthen your lumbar region, you can also check out these other helpful back training articles:

 - Joshua A. Waxenbaum; Vamsi Reddy; Caroline Williams; Bennett Futterman.
 Anatomy, Back, Lumbar Vertebrae